michelem09/wassup/readme.txt

 * WassUp is incompatible with the following static page caching plugins: [WP Super Cache], [WP Cache] and [WP Hyper Cache].

 == Upgrade Notice ==
-= 1.9.2 =
+= 1.9.2.1 =
-* Urgent bugfix upgrade.
+* Important bugfix upgrade.
 DO NOT UPGRADE when your site busy!
 Read [installation instructions](http://wordpress.org/plugins/wassup/installation/) for safe upgrade instructions.

 == Changelog ==
+= v1.9.2.1 =
+* fix to exclude '/wp-admin/admin-ajax.php' from front-end hit recordings
+* fix for 'unknown modifier' preg_match error in "wassup.php" module

 = v1.9.2 =
 = Urgent bugfix upgrade =
 * fixed fatal error on `wassup_options::is_recording_active` that occurred in some configurations